 4.5.
 This sacred duty of the priest-chaplain must take precedence over all other responsibilities unless mission-essential requirements warrant otherwise.

-5. Sacrament of Reconciliation
+5. Sacrament of Penance

 6. Availability of the Priest for Spiritual Care and Formation of Christian Community